jeongkyeong/dance-revolution-game-OpenCV/README.md

 # Dance Revolution Game using OpenCV

-Digital Image Processing Project
+Digital Image Processing Project.

-A a movement-detection mini-game that uses a camera to recognize and detect user movement.
+A movement-detection mini-game that uses a camera to recognize and detect user movement.

 ## Results